akindejihillcoursework/sandbox/README.md

 ### Media as links

 You can also use a media item as a link by nesting the media syntax inside of the square brackets of the link marker.
-This can really come in handy when you want to display a very large image that is too big for the article window.
-Images are automatically scaled down to fit the window.
-When you need to show a very big image you can display a smaller version of it, and link it to a larger version.
+For example, when you need to share a very big image you can display a smaller version of it, and link it to a larger version.

 *Example, Linking an image*
 ```markdown